PrisYPZ/Sydney-Housing-Data-Project/README.md

 # Sydney-Housing-Data-Project
 The project focuses on analyzing the relationship between different features such as year, type pf property, suburb median income, distance from CBD etc. and property price.
 It aims to provide property purchase recommendation to those who are considering buying a property during Pandemic.

+•	Through analysis, knowing that, the more distant from cbd, the higher the property price is.
+In 2021, the average property price in Sydney is over 2 million.
+From 2020 to 2021, property price in Castle Hill is higher than other suburbs.
+There is a negative correlation between Population in suburb and property price.
+People tend to buy a property in a suburb with high population density

 •	Using python groupby function and clearly get the average property price by property type at different year in order to find the trend for property price over last 5 years in Sydney

 •	Providing data visualization for potential buyers to understand the minimum and maximum property price for each property type over last 5 years